-At the time of your assessment testing, you will view an orientation video.
-The video will provide you with information about the Pierce campus.
-The video will familiarize you with the college's programs, services, academic expectations, and institutional procedures.
+At the time of your assessment testing, you will view an orientation video, which will provide you with information about the Pierce campus, including the College's programs, services, academic expectations, and institutional procedures.
 All new students are encouraged to sign up for Personal Development 1, an extended orientation class.
-Even if you did well in your high school courses, this course could benefit everyone!
+Even if you did well in your high school courses, this course could benefit you!